i2p/i2p.www/i2p2www/spec/i2np.rst

                as of release 0.9.16:
                00  => normal lookup, return `RouterInfo` or `LeaseSet` or `DatabaseSearchReplyMessage`
+                      Not recommended when sending to routers
+                      with version 0.9.16 or higher.
                01  => LS lookup, return `LeaseSet` or `DatabaseSearchReplyMessage`
                10  => RI lookup, return `RouterInfo` or